TimShaw1/Among-Us-AI/README.md

 ## Recommendations
 - Install Among Us and this project on an SSD.
 The AI uses the disk to transfer data, so fast random read/write is important.
 - 8GB DDR4 RAM (again for fast data transfer)
+- Use Windows!
+The bot is untested on MacOS and Linux.
 - The bot uses your mouse and keyboard.
 To forcibly stop it, press ctrl-alt-delete.

 ## Upcoming Features